devicetree-org/devicetree-website/_pages/governance/README.md

 ## Guiding Principle

 The initiative will operate transparently, openly and collaboratively.
-The proposals, timelines, and status of the Specification must not merely be open, but also easily visible to non- Members.
+The proposals, timelines, and status of the Specification must be open and also easily visible.

 ## Governance

-devicetree.org uses an open governance model that is led by a community of developers who will form a Technical Steering Committee (TSC) based on expertise and value of contribution.
-All members will have an equal vote on core decisions ensuring quality among all participants and industry-wide consolidation.
+devicetree.org uses an open governance model that is led by a community of developers.

 ## Contribution